userjack6880/picluster/content/modules/nfs.md

 page
 Sharing Storage
-Setting up a simple NFS storage server.
+Configuring NFS on the picluster.

 ---